 - Bright Angel, 9.6 miles.
 A popular but steep trail into the canyon.
 Hikes down to 1 1/2-Mile Resthouse, 3-Mile Resthouse, and Indian Garden

 - South Kaibab, 7.3 miles.
-Day hikes down to Ooh Aah Point, Cedar Ridge, and Skeleton Point, Steep trail with no water or shade.
+Day hikes down to Ooh Aah Point, Cedar Ridge, and Skeleton Point, a steep trail with no water or shade.

 - Grandview, 3.2 miles.
 While short, this trail is recommended for very experienced hikers.